Probing the Cosmic Reionization History with JWST: Gunn-Peterson and Ly$\alpha$ Damping Wing Absorption at $4.5 < z < 13$: Lyman Alpha Damping Wing Measurement

 \subsubsection{Spectral Template}

 We fit the Ly$\alpha$ damping wing feature seen in the stacked spectra shown in Figure \ref{stack} using the prescription described in Section \ref{dwfit}.
 We fit the Ly$\alpha$ damping wing profile with different UV spectrum shapes using data from the rest frame 1075 to 1800 {\AA}.
 As noted in \cite{Heintz23}, the intrinsic absorption by the circum-galactic medium (CGM) also softens the Lyman break and degenerates with the Ly$\alpha$ damping wing absorption.
 While breaking the degeneracy between host galaxy and IGM attenuation is a difficult problem for individual galaxy spectra \cite[e.g.,][]{Huberty25}, recent study by \cite{Mason25} find that the median values of neutral {\HI} gas column density measured for the galaxy population do not evolve up to $z\sim11$ from the $z\sim3$ measurement using stacked spectra constructed from using $\sim1000$ Lyman break galaxy spectra \citep{Reddy2016}.
 Motivated by these findings, we incorporate the host galaxy {\HI} absorption in the spectral fitting manner by using the composite UV spectra of galaxies at moderate redshift (i.e., $2.5<z<5.0$) as the template spectra.
-Because adding IGM absorption to the low-resolution ($R\sim100$) spectrum is technically hard, we adopt moderate-resolution ($R\sim1000$) composite spectra obtained by the VANDELS survey as template spectra \citep{Cu19}.\footnote{\url{https://fcullen.github.io/data/}} \cite{Cu19} constructed seven composite spectra from 681 galaxy spectra at $2.5<z<5.0$ binned by the logarithmic stellar mass in ranges of $8.16-8.70$, $8.70-9.20$, $9.20-9.50$, $9.50-9.65$, $9.65-9.80$, $9.80-10.00$, and $10.00-11.00$ in unit of the solar mass (hereafter, we call these composite spectra as m1, m2, m3, m4, m5, m6, and m7, respectively).
-These spectra have rest frame Ly$\alpha$ EW values below 25 {\AA}, satisfying our selection of JWST galaxy samples.
-We summarize the properties of the composite spectra in Table \ref{table:vandels}.
+Using spectra of low-z counterparts as templates is a common approach when inferring IGM attenuation \citep[e.g.,][]{2018ApJ...864..142D,Mason18}.
+Because adding IGM absorption to the low-resolution ($R\sim100$) spectrum is technically hard, we adopt moderate-resolution ($R\sim1000$) composite spectra obtained by the VANDELS survey as template spectra from \cite{Cu19}.\footnote{\url{https://fcullen.github.io/data/}} \cite{Cu19} constructed seven composite spectra from 681 galaxy spectra at $2.5<z<5.0$ binned by the logarithmic stellar mass in ranges of $8.16-8.70$, $8.70-9.20$, $9.20-9.50$, $9.50-9.65$, $9.65-9.80$, $9.80-10.00$, and $10.00-11.00$ in unit of the solar mass (hereafter, we call these composite spectra as m1, m2, m3, m4, m5, m6, and m7, respectively).
+These spectra have rest frame Ly$\alpha$ EW values below 25 {\AA}, satisfying our selection of JWST galaxy samples. \Addp{While recent study by \cite{Begley25} suggest the possible redshift evolution of nebular properties (i.e., ionizing photon production efficiency) by comparing samples from VANDELS and JWST surveys, the enhancement of ionizing photon production efficiencies are mostly attributed by the very blue ($\beta_{\rm UV}<-2.6$) galaxies in JWST sample \citep[see Fig 9 of][]{Begley25}.
+We want to note that our selection criteria for the fiducial subsample omit galaxy spectra with $\beta_{\rm UV}<-2.6$.} We summarize the properties of the composite spectra in Table \ref{table:vandels}.
 By using all available composite spectra in different mass ranges, we consider the various shapes of intrinsic UV spectra together with no additional IGM attenuation applied.
 We show the composite spectra shifted to $z=9$ in Figure \ref{vandels}.
 In Figure \ref{vandels}, we do not apply any additional IGM attenuation.
 We also plot the composite spectra after broadened by the JWST NIRSpec/PRISM line spread function.